How can the use of die() after a MySQL query affect the execution of a PHP script?

 Related Questions

-- What are the best practices for handling MySQL queries in PHP?
+- What are some best practices for converting and displaying timestamps in PHP applications?